syl20bnr/spacemacs-elpa-mirror/melpa/dimmer-readme.txt

 if you have a dark theme then the dimmed face is darker, and if you have a light theme the dimmed face is lighter.

-Unlike the 'hiwin' module which has a similar goal, this module does *not* change the color of the background in any way.
-It only adjusts foregrounds.
-In the underlying implementation we do not use overlays, and therefore we avoid some of the visual problems the hiwin module exhibits when highlighting interactive shells and/or repls.

 Caveats:

 This module makes use of the `face-remap-*` APIs in Emacs and these